GStreamer/gstreamer/subprojects/gst-docs/markdown/contribute/index.md

   current module. `!100` references merge request 100 in the current project.
   A complete list is available from [gitlab's documentation][special-md-references].

-- Please create separate merge requests for separate issues and for different modules.
+- Please create separate merge requests for separate issues.
   There is no golden rule when something counts as a separate issue, please just use your best judgment.
-If a merge request is related to another merge request in another module please mention that in the description using a gitlab reference as outlined above.
-For example, if you have a change that needs to be done in each module, one issue with one merge request per module is fine.
   If there is an issue that requires related fixes in multiple elements or libraries, please also feel free to put everything into one issue.
 If you just happen to have multiple patches for us but they are not really related, please put them in separate issues and merge requests.
 The main question is